 We do have several monthly adoption events when allowed under current safety guidelines!
 The location, dates, and times of these events vary, so check the calendar on our home page for this month’s details or reach out to firstname.lastname@example.org!
 We would love to see you there so you may have the opportunity to meet some of our team members and meet multiple dogs at one time.
 Our dogs do not get outright adopted at events.
 After an event, we discuss as a team and ask for the foster’s input to determine who would be best fit for the dog and determine if another meet and greet is necessary or if adoption can be finalized.

-The adoption fee for our puppies is $500, and that covers a wellness exam, deworming, DHPP series, Rabies vaccine, Bordetella vaccine, microchip, and spay/neuter (at 12 weeks old).
+The adoption fee varies per puppy, but it will always cover a wellness exam, deworming, DHPP series, Rabies vaccine, Bordetella vaccine, microchip, and spay/neuter (at 12 weeks old).
 We do not discount the adoption fee for adopters who prefer to use their own vet, since we are able to provide these services at our own vet for a discounted rate.

 We prioritize our local San Diego adopters because the previously mentioned vet services must be completed at our local vets.